armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
-Quansheng UV-K5 radio CHIRP driver for F4HWN firmware
+Quansheng UV-K5 radio CHIRP driver for F4HWN firmware In Version 2.8.0
+It's texte change to follow the firmware 2.8

 In Version 2.7.0
 it's the url link update for the firware Armel has been update in english and french driver